huggingface/blog/if.md

 - [bitsandbytes](https://github.com/TimDettmers/bitsandbytes) makes [8-bit quantization](https://github.com/TimDettmers/bitsandbytes#features) available to all PyTorch models.
 - [🤗 safetensors](https://github.com/huggingface/safetensors) not only ensures that save code is executed but also significantly speeds up the loading time of large models.

-Diffusers seemlessly integrates the above libraries to allow for a simple API when optimizing large models.
+Diffusers seamlessly integrates the above libraries to allow for a simple API when optimizing large models.

 The free-tier Google Colab is both CPU RAM constrained (13 GB RAM) as